 Naomi Foner’s Running on Empty is basically a ‘what comes next?’ chapter in the lives of former political public enemies like The Weather Underground.
 An unusual family is on the lam.
 The parents are militant radicals from the Nixon years, who went underground when one of their bombs maimed a janitor.
-Now they are nearing their forties, and must move from town to town whenever they think the Feds have picked up their trail.
-The couple chose their life and has accepted the consequences, but where does that leave their growing children, who are likewise forced to live like gypsies under assumed names?
+Now they are nearing their forties and must move from town to town whenever they think the Feds have picked up their trail.
+The couple chose their life and accepted the consequences.
+But where does that leave their growing children, who are likewise forced to live like gypsies under assumed names?

 I should think that this good movie would have a tough time in today’s market.
 If the online mob harps on Wonder Woman for promoting non-traditional values, what would they make of a movie ‘glorifying terrorism?’
 Half of America still wants to see Jane Fonda strung up by her thumbs, and death threats for ‘enemies’ singled out on the web are now routine.
 Our channels of information are so jammed with stories elbowing each other for attention, I don’t think anybody could rouse the general public to even consider the problems of this kind of fugitive.
 Who has time for scurrilous pleas for sympathy for ‘undeserving’ people, when the public responds better to patriotic pieces about veterans . . . or cute animals?

 At the center of the movie is the cult actor River Phoenix, who graduated briefly to good roles after his appearance as an adolescent space voyager in the fantasy film Explorers.
 Phoenix is excellent as Danny, a kid raised to never let down his guard.
 The show begins with Danny detecting a plainclothes tail and executing what must be ‘escape plan 9.’
 The family is out of town in a matter of minutes.
 Danny’s a sensitive, smart guy.
-If he plays by the rules, he must keep himself a complete mystery to his new girlfriend Lorna.
-The boy is committed to his family, but feels the pull to go off on his own, where a decent future awaits.
-In a way, it’s not a situation wholly unique to these former radicals.
-This must happen all the time when someone breaks away from a strongly structured family, or a religious cult.
+To play by the rules he must keep himself a complete mystery to his new girlfriend Lorna.
+The boy is committed to his family but feels the pull to go off on his own, where a decent future awaits.
+It’s not a situation wholly unique to these former radicals.
+This must happen whenever someone breaks away from a strongly structured family, or a religious cult.

 The movie’s tension level doubles when Danny takes the forbidden step of telling Lorna everything.
 How many of us living normal lives (well, reasonably normal lives) could trust our sweethearts with such a volatile secret: “I and my whole family are fugitives from justice.
 Anybody helping us is a potential accomplice.
 Just by letting you know, I’m putting you in legal jeopardy.
 Will you turn me in, or become a criminal with me?”